LukeHopson/dria-agent/README.md

 ### Installation

+To install the package run: (Best for CPU inference)
 ```bash
 pip install dria_agent
 ```
-To use MLX as backend
+To use MLX as backend for macOS.
 ```bash
 pip install 'dria_agent[mlx]'
 ```
-For HuggingFace backend
+For HuggingFace backend for GPU.
 ```bash
 pip install 'dria_agent[huggingface]'
 ```